jomeshveliyath/qlikdemo/README.md

     {"action":"List All Messages","error":null,"info":"Success","response":[{"id":1111111111,"message":"Welcome to Qlik message store"},{"id":1541368272,"message":"This is a test message"}],"status":200}
     $ curl http://qlik.scribblings.in:5000/api/message/1541368272
     {"action":"List Specific Message","error":null,"info":"Success::Palindrome Check - Failed","response":{"id":1541368272,"message":"This is a test message"},"status":200}

+Also a gui has been integrated to this api server and is implemented on the URL http://qlik.scribblings.in:8080

 ### Deployment
 The application stack has been built with two component services *api* and a basic *gui*(in pure html).
 These services are also configured to run on docker platform.
 The build process of the application would require git and docker containerization platform preferred on Ubuntu Linux.
 The installation steps are in the following [documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1)